kseggleton/kseggleton.github.io/_posts/2025-01-05-Telehealth-is-a-tool.md

 ---
 layout: post
-title: A tool not a panacea: telehealth is overhyped as a solution to New Zealand’s rural health-care crisis
+title: A tool not a panacea - telehealth is overhyped as a solution to New Zealand’s rural health-care crisis
 ---
 Telehealth has been touted as one solution to New Zealand’s ongoing health-care crisis, which is particularly stark in rural regions.
 But moving health services online can have a number of unintended consequences that can impact the wellbeing of patients and doctors.